 Hospice is a 24-hour intermittent program coordinated by a hospice interdisciplinary team for persons with a terminal illness and a prognosis of six months or less to live.
 The hospice program allows the terminally ill client to choose physical, pastoral/spiritual, psychosocial comfort, and palliative care rather than a cure.
 Hospitalization is used only for acute symptom management.

-Hospice care is initiated by the choice of the client, family or physician.
+Hospice care is initiated by the choice of the client, or in certain circumstances, the family or physician.
 The client’s physician must certify a client as appropriate for hospice care.
-Hospice can be revoked at any time by the client or family, or by the hospice agency (discharge).
+Hospice can be revoked at any time by the client, family, or hospice agency (discharge).

-Hospice care may be in a client’s home, in a medical institution including a hospice care center, nursing facility or in an alternate living facility.
+Hospice care may be provided in a client’s home, in a medical institution (including a hospice care center), nursing facility or in an alternate living facility.

 Hospice is a covered service under most Apple Health programs; however, if you don't qualify for Apple Health through the Washington Healthplanfinder, you may be eligible for coverage under the Hospice Program, which has higher income and resources standards.

 - Online: Visit Washington Connection and click on "See If I Qualify".